nvidia-holoscan/holohub/operators/advanced_network/README.md

 ##### Linux Boot Command Line

 The Linux boot command line allows configuration to be injected into Linux before booting.
 Some configuration options are only available at the boot command since they must be provided before the kernel has started.
-On the Clara AGX and Orin IGX editing the boot command can be done with the following configuration:
+On the Orin IGX editing the boot command can be done with the following configuration:

 ```
-sudo vim /boot/extlinux/extlinux.conf
+sudo vim /etc/default/grub
 # Find the line starting with APPEND and add the following

-# For Orin IGX:
 isolcpus=6-11 nohz_full=6-11 irqaffinity=0-5 rcu_nocbs=6-11 rcu_nocb_poll tsc=reliable audit=0 nosoftlockup default_hugepagesz=1G hugepagesz=1G hugepages=2

-# For Clara AGX:
-isolcpus=4-7 nohz_full=4=7 irqaffinity=0-3 rcu_nocbs=4-7 rcu_nocb_poll tsc=reliable audit=0 nosoftlockup default_hugepagesz=1G hugepagesz=1G hugepages=2
 ```

 The settings above isolate CPU cores 6-11 on the Orin and 4-7 on the Clara, and turn 1GB hugepages on.